Navigation: DATABASE MAINTENANCE >

 If you are using the Local Network versions of ACCOUNTS, only the Local Network Server Version can create new databases.
 In the Local Network Client Version, the File ⇒ New Database menu option cannot be used.
 Once the Local Network Server Version has created a new database, users of the Local Network Client Version can also access and switch between those new databases.

-For users of the Web Network Version, the File ⇒ New Database menu option is not visible, and the File ⇒ Open Database menu option is only used for switching which local database the program thinks is relevant.
-Using it does not switch which web database you are logged in to - you do that sort of switch by exiting ACCOUNTS and logging in to a different database.
+For users of the Remote Database Version, the File ⇒ New Database menu option is not visible, and the File ⇒ Open Database menu option is only used for switching which local database the program thinks is relevant.
+Using it does not switch which remote database you are logged in to - you do that sort of switch by exiting ACCOUNTS and logging in to a different database.

-See the section on Multiple Databases in the Help topic Web Network Version of ACCOUNTS for further details on this.
+See the section on Multiple Databases in the Help topic Remote Database Version of ACCOUNTS for further details on this.

 Note on Multiple Databases and License Keys